EffectOrientedProgramming/book/Chapters/08_Reliability.md

     ZIO
       .foreachPar(List.fill(50_000)(())):
         _ =>
-          req // TODO james still hates this and maybe a collectAllPar could do the trick but we've already wasted 321 hours on this
+          req // TODO: james still hates this and maybe a collectAllPar could do the trick but we've already wasted 321 hours on this
       .run

     contractBreaches